| | 電子期刊

 for planned, coordinated improvisation to deal with those contingencies

-that have not been anticipated in the plan.
-5
+that have not been anticipated in the plan.5

 A written plan can be an illusion of preparedness if other requirements

-To avoid the creation of impotent paper plans, the planning
+are neglected, which is so-called the paper plan syndrome.3,6,9 To avoid the creation of impotent paper plans, the planning

 should be based on valid assumptions about what happens in disasters,

-accompaniment with the provision of resources, 6
+accompaniment with the provision of resources,6

 association with an effective training program so the users are